marciofrayze/rackstep/README.md

 ## How to

+Install the RackStep gem:

+gem install rackstep

 To create a new application, clone this repository and use the example available at the app-template folder as a starting point.

-To run the application, use any rack-compatible server.
+Run the application using any rack-compatible server.
 For development I recommend using shotgun ou rackup.
 For production, RackStep is pre-configured to use unicorn.

 ## TODOs (some of them)